 Changing one’s mindset helps you understand how a person thinks in a situation where anxiety manifests and what should be changed.

-Changing one’s behavioural patterns teaches how to fight the fear, not avoiding situations or apodting defensive behaviour.
+Changing one’s behavioral patterns teaches how to fight the fear, not avoiding situations or apodting defensive behavior.

 Reducing excessive self-awareness shows how deliberately concentrating on others helps suppress anxiety.

 Boosting self-confidence helps you step out of the box, which will allow you to see yourself and the world.

 Overcoming social anxiety disorder allows you to enjoy being yourself instead of being constantly afraid and to develop the qualities that may have stayed hidden for many years.